-Dr. Amanda Lee Hing is an active solo and collaborative pianist, clinician, as well as adjudicator for numerous festivals and competitions.
-Joining the faculty of Southwestern Assemblies of God University (SAGU) in 2006, she is currently serving at the institution as Professor of Piano, Director of Piano Studies, as well as faculty adviser of the SAGU Collegiate Chapter of Music Teachers National Association (MTNA), which was the recipient of 2013 MTNA Benjamin Whitten Collegiate Chapter of the Year.
-She is a nationally certified teacher of music in piano granted by MTNA.
+Dr. Amanda Lee Hing is an accomplished pianist who actively performs both as a soloist and collaborator.
+She also serves as a clinician and adjudicator at numerous festivals and competitions.
+Dr. Lee Hing joined the Southwestern Assemblies of God University (SAGU) faculty in 2006 and currently holds the positions of Professor of Piano and Director of Piano Studies.
+Additionally, she serves as the faculty adviser for the SAGU Collegiate Chapter of the Music Teachers National Association (MTNA), which received the prestigious 2013 MTNA Benjamin Whitten Collegiate Chapter of the Year award.

-Dr. Lee Hing won the 2007 Piano Texas International Academy and Festival Teachers Concerto Competition (in collaboration with Van Cliburn Foundation and Fort Worth Symphony Orchestra).
-She was also the recipient of the WVU Performance Grant Award, WVU Outstanding Senior Award, WVU Young Artist Concerto Competition Award, Music Teachers National Association Student Achievement Recognition Award, and the International Peace Scholarship granted by the Philanthropical Educational Organization Foundation (Des Moines, Iowa).
-She was named the alternate winner of the 2000 West Virginia Music Teachers National Association Young Artist Performance Competition, the West Virginia University Chancellor's Scholar, and the Southern Regional Education Board Doctoral Scholar (a fellowship program supported by The Pew Charitable Trusts and the Ford Foundation).
+Throughout her career, Dr. Lee Hing has garnered numerous accolades, including winning the 2007 Piano Texas International Academy and Festival Teachers Concerto Competition, which was organized in collaboration with the Van Cliburn Foundation and Fort Worth Symphony Orchestra.
+Her achievements extend to academic honors such as the WVU Performance Grant Award, WVU Outstanding Senior Award, WVU Young Artist Concerto Competition Award, Music Teachers National Association Student Achievement Recognition Award, and the International Peace Scholarship from the Philanthropical Educational Organization Foundation (Des Moines, Iowa).
+Additionally, she was named the alternate winner of the 2000 West Virginia Music Teachers National Association Young Artist Performance Competition.
+Her academic journey includes recognition as the West Virginia University Chancellor's Scholar and the Southern Regional Education Board Doctoral Scholar, supported by The Pew Charitable Trusts and the Ford Foundation.

-Her teachers include James Miltenberger, Connie Arrau-Sturm, Loo Bang Hean, Veronica Leong, and Josephine Lim.
-She has played in masterclasses of renowned pedagogues and artists such as Nelita True, Jose Feghali, Jerome Lowenthal, Tamás Ungár, Andrea Bonatta, John Owings, Vladimir Shakin, Enrico Elisi, Martin Berkofsky, Tristan Lauber, etc. Dr. Lee Hing had served as the guest choir accompanist at The Potter's House in Dallas and accompanist/summer choral director at Movement City Church (formerly Christ Church Assembly of God in Fort Worth).
-She has also appeared as a soloist with the Fort Worth Symphony Orchestra, WVU Symphony Orchestra, WVU Chamber Winds, SAGU Wind Ensemble, SAGU Concert Band, and the Waxahachie Area Concert Band.
-She is the author of "David Amram's Sonata for Piano: A Merger of Contemporary Classical and Jazz Styles."
+Dr. Lee Hing has showcased her exceptional piano skills as a soloist with various orchestras and ensembles, including the Fort Worth Symphony Orchestra, WVU Symphony Orchestra, WVU Chamber Winds, SAGU Wind Ensemble, SAGU Concert Band, and the Waxahachie Area Concert Band.
+She is also the author of "David Amram's Sonata for Piano: A Merger of Contemporary Classical and Jazz Styles."

-Dr. Lee Hing received her Doctor of Musical Arts Degree, Master of Music Degree, and Bachelor of Music Degree in Piano Performance from West Virginia University (WVU).
-She graduated with a Diploma of Music from UCSI University in Malaysia.
-She also earned her Licentiate and Associate diplomas from Trinity College of Music, London, and a Diploma in Piano from The Associated Board of Royal Schools of Music, London.
-She had been on the faculties of Washington and Jefferson College (Pennsylvania), Glenville State University (West Virginia), and the WVU Community Music Program.
-Her students have achieved great success, earning top prizes in local, state, and national competitions.
-Her collegiate students were chosen to present their research at state and national music conferences.
+She holds a Doctor of Musical Arts Degree, Master of Music Degree, and Bachelor of Music Degree in Piano Performance from West Virginia University (WVU).
+She also earned a Diploma of Music from UCSI University in Malaysia.
+Her credentials further include Licentiate and Associate diplomas from Trinity College of Music, London, and a Diploma in Piano from The Associated Board of Royal Schools of Music, London.
+Her extensive teaching experience spans Washington and Jefferson College (Pennsylvania), Glenville State University (West Virginia), and the WVU Community Music Program.
+Her students have achieved remarkable success, consistently earning top prizes in local, state, and national competitions.
+Moreover, her collegiate students have been honored to present their research at state and national music conferences.